 In line with the 2030 agenda of the Sustainable Development Goals and the Global Strategy for the Health of Women, Children and Adolescents, More integrated and collaborative approaches are being recommended to the health sector to address inequalities in the region in the social, environmental and economic dimensions of development.
 Healthy and Optimal growth and development of a child also requires a safe home, a safe neighborhood, and protection from harmful violence and discipline.

 In September 2012, PAHO member states adopted a five-year Strategy and Plan of Action for Comprehensive Child Health, which advocate an integrated, intersectoral and rights-based approach to child health and development.
 More recently, PAHO has aligned itself with the new Global Strategy for the Health of Women, Children and Adolescents focused on meeting the Millennium Sustainable Development Goals, which include a specific goal for health: "Ensure a healthy life and promote the well-being of all at all ages."
 It focuses on the protection of women, children and adolescents living in humanitarian and fragile environments and the realization of their human right to the highest attainable standard of health, even in the most difficult circumstances.

-To further progress the health of all women, children, and adolescents in the Americas, The Plan of Action for Women’s, Children’s and Adolescents’ Health 2018-2030 was adopted by Member States proposing an integrated life-course approach to address the common challenges and barriers these populations face, and to build health and well-being over time and across generations.
+To meet the challenges of the SDGs in the Americas, the Plan of Action for the Health of Women, Children, and Adolescents 2018-2030 was adopted by Member States, proposing an integrated life-course approach to address common challenges and barriers faced by these populations and to build health and well-being over time and across generations.